 Rio Grande cutthroat trout have hybridized with nonnative salmonids in many areas, reducing the genetic integrity of this subspecies.
 As such, hybridization is clearly recognized as having a strong influence upon RGCT status.
 Although there is still some disagreement about the role that hybridized populations should play in status determinations and conservation strategies, the RGCT Conservation Team has adopted a position paper on genetic considerations associated with cutthroat trout management (UDWR, 2000) to guide establishing genetic purity definitions for RGCT.
 It suggests that populations with less than 10% introgression provide a practical and meaningful framework for assessing the status of the species.
-Populations meeting this genetic criterion are defined as conservation populations for this Agreement and in the RGCT database.
-One hundred twenty-five conservation populations were identified in the RGCT database in 2022, including 92 core conservation populations with greater than 99% genetic purity.
+Populations meeting this genetic criterion are defined as conservation populations for this Agreement and in the RGCT database in 2022, including 92 core conservation populations with greater than 99% genetic purity.